Umuzi-org/ACN-syllabus/content/topics/solo-learn/python/intro-to-python/6-functions-project/_index.md

 Complete the above-mentioned module on Solo Learn.

+Ensure you check your own profile to ensure that it shows that you have completed the [Introduction to Python](https://www.sololearn.com/learn/courses/python-introduction) course.

 Please submit the link to your SoloLearn profile, for example, https://www.sololearn.com/profile/21320495

 We just need to make sure everyone is keeping up 💚